denten-books/plain-text/4-sign.md

 machine code at all.
 The machine control layer of communication began to recede out of sight.

-With the advent of the automated telegraph, content meant for people was now routinely being intermixed with code meant to control machine devices remotely.
-Such remote control capabilities were used for everything from programming radio stations to advertising billboards and knitting machines [@hough_wired_1931; @adler_knitting_1933; @casper_remote_1934].
-The concern with the legibility of machine code thus emerges during the first few decades of the twentieth century.
-For the first time in the history of writing, the alphanumerical sign splits between human- and machine- readable inscription.
-For a time, the inscription remains visible at the surface of the control sheet, as perforated figure, punched through the medium.

 ![Goldberg's Control Cards [@goldberg_controller_1915].](images/control-2.png)

-One of the inventions attempting to address the problem of legibility was

-"You must acknowledge that this is readable without special training," reads the caption to a schematic illustration for a "controller," patented by H.E.
+The concern with legibility of machine code thus emerged during the first few decades of the twentieth century.
+One of the inventions attempting to address the problem of legibility was the Controller, patented by Hyman Goldberg in 1911.
+"You must acknowledge that this is readable without special training," reads the caption to a schematic illustration of the device.
-Goldberg in 1911.
 "My invention relates to all controllers," Goldberg writes.
 The object of Goldberg's controller was "to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."
 Goldberg illustrates his invention in attaching to his patent "a control sheet in which the control characters are in the form of the letters of the ordinary English alphabet" [@goldberg_controller_1915].
 Rather than using ticker tape, Goldberg proposed the use of perforations that while capable of actuating machine levers also formed letters.
 To counteract the unintelligibility of code, Goldberg imagines using cards, perforated in the shape of the English alphabet.
 Thus besides carrying human-readable content, Goldberg's cards did "double duty" to mechanically manipulate the machine's "blocks," "handles," "terminal blades," and "plungers" [@goldberg_controller_1915].

 On Goldberg's control sheets, the language of machines and the language of humans coincided on one and the same plane, but only for a time.
+The inscription remained visible at the surface of the control sheet, as perforated figure, punched through the medium.
 Magnetic tape, mute and inscrutable, soon replaced punch card and ticker tape as the preferred medium for data storage.

 ### B. Magnetic Reading